-Coronavirus headlined a recent ABTA webinar featuring a panel of experts on the impact to corporate travel and how to reduce its impact on business continuity, specifically in Africa.
+Coronavirus headlined an ABTA webinar on 11 March featuring a panel of experts on the impact to corporate travel and how to reduce its impact on business continuity, specifically in Africa.

 If you were unable to join us, you’ll find the following insights from the event extremely valuable: